 Remove from heat and add any additional seasonings to your taste.

 - You can replace rice with a low-carb option such as cauliflower rice.
-I am going to try doing that the next time I make this recipe.

 - Frozen peas are best in this because canned peas are just too delicate and would get mushy while cooking in the sauce.